Schedules

 The schedule resource lets you define named schedules, including their frequency or cron expression and a callback to run on that schedule.

-If you're looking for a way to perform once-off work at some point in the future, it's recommend to use delayed messaging instead of schedules.
+If you're looking for a way to perform once-off work at some point in the future, use delayed messaging instead of schedules.

 Creating schedules